SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [vaexio/vaex](https://github.com/vaexio/vaex) - Out-of-Core hybrid Apache Arrow/NumPy DataFrame for Python, ML, visualization and exploration of big tabular data at a billion rows per second 🚀
 - [nerfstudio-project/nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - A collaboration friendly studio for NeRFs
 - [tensorflow/agents](https://github.com/tensorflow/agents) - TF-Agents: A reliable, scalable and easy to use TensorFlow library for Contextual Bandits and Reinforcement Learning.